Ji-Cather/GraphAgent/README.md

 python main.py --user_input "I want to simulate users interaction in tweet patform.
 I want to generate a highly-clustered online social networks  with high average degree."  --build

 ```

+## To-Do
+We're planning to adapt this framework to more text-attributed graph generation tasks in more general scenarios. 🚀 Please stay tuned! 🔍